"Revenge is a dish best served cold."

 And it's this same obsessive state that gives birth to paranoia among all camps of the conflict.
 Men hunched over in their local speakeasies, glancing over their shoulders in fear of other families taking them out.
 Restless faces marked off by bags under their eyes, dispatching hit men before someone else gets them first.
 And standing in the cross-hairs of this chaos is Nero Vanetti, a man deeply devoted to his Don and father, and the extended crime family, and unfortunately, another name on the checklist to be snuffed out.
 Where Angelo is driven to dismantle everything around him, Nero is committed to keeping it together, who, like Angelo, is obsessed with his cause, but instead of being duty-bound to some vendetta, he instead wants to maintain the integrity of his family's name.
 A task that proves nigh impossible with Angelo offering a handshake in comradeship, while the other hand carries a pistol erected in his direction.
 A give-and-take relationship where one man stumbles in the dark, oblivious to the others malicious intent.

 But not everything in 91 Days compliments this gripping narrative.
 For one, the art direction and presentation often fell short of expected standards.
-Instead of becoming an animated series that could go toe-to-toe with the giants it pattern itself after, it only manage to measure up by the skin of its teeth.
-By no means should anyone approach this work expecting something on Francis Ford Coppola, Martin Scorsese or Quentin Tarantino's caliber.
-When I said "similar tone and structure" that was the extent to which I think this anime achieves when pulling from its influences.
-In terms of general scriptwriting, cinematography, and fully developed personalities, 91 Days remains an imitation to these great creator's works.
-But still a gripping imitation nonetheless.
+Instead of becoming an animated series that could go toe-to-toe with the giants it patterns itself after, it only manages to measure up by the skin of its teeth.
+By no means should anyone approach this work expecting something on Francis Ford Coppola, Martin Scorsese or Quentin Tarantino's level.
+When I said, "similar tone and structure" that was the extent to which I think this anime achieves when pulling from its influences.
+At best, it's a slightly better rendition of the 3rd movie in the Godfather franchise, which admittedly isn't much of an accomplishment, but still, I'll give it credit for where credit is due.
+Regarding general scriptwriting, cinematography, and fully developed personalities, 91 Days remains an imitation of these great creator's works, but still a gripping imitation nonetheless.

-The lack of shading, eye-grabbing textures, unique camera angles, color saturation, or other presentation nitpicks could be ignored if you're invested in the story, although, some aspects might stick out far too often to turn a blind eye to.
-Which is the case with characters like Fango, who exudes a kind of hammy performance that had honest intentions in being a case of sadomasochism, but comes closer to portraying a one-off villain for a Saturday-morning cartoon.
-Where everything is aiming for early Film noir set in the 1920s, Fango comes marching in like a man transported in a time capsule from the 1970s, complete with the general attire and appearance to boot.
-And as detracting as his antics could be at times when placed in a setting not meant for him, after awhile he gels over enough to become tolerable for anyone that might have initially found his inclusion jarring.
-There are also a few character dynamics that could have benefited with a bit more time dedicated to it, like Angelo's connection to his childhood friend Corteo, which felt too much like a secondary thought at times, only there to get his foot in the door and serve as a catalyst for certain events to happen.
+The lack of eye-grabbing textures, unique shot compositions, color saturation, or other presentation nitpicks could be ignored if you're invested in the story.
+Although, some aspects might stick out far too often to turn a blind eye to.
+Such is the case with characters like Fango, who might have been an honest attempt at creating a sadomasochistic individual, but ended up resembling an off-brand Joker villain instead.
+Where every character involved aimed for an early Film-noir performance set in the 1920s, Fango came flying in like a man transported straight from the 1970s; complete with the general attire and appearance to boot.
+And as detracting as his antics were at times when placed in a setting not meant for him, after awhile, his role in the story meshed in more effectively.
+May have been too late by then, but at least the effort was there to course-correct the problem.
+There are also a few character dynamics that could have benefited with a bit more time dedicated to it, like Angelo's connection to his childhood friend Corteo, which felt too much like an afterthought at times, only there to get his foot in the door and serve as a catalyst for certain events to happen.
 With a bit more meat to their relationship, pivotal narrative moments could have become emotionally gripping ones as well.
-There's a great storyboard there, just not enough attention to detail in-between point A to point B to make it moments with long shelf-lives in the collective conscious of the viewership.
+There's an excellent storyboard there, just not enough attention-to-detail in-between plot points make it moments with long shelf-lives in the collective conscious of the viewership.

-And even after dumping this laundry list of shortcomings, 91 Days still remains a welcomed addition to its niche genre.
-We've had a fair share of mobster-inspired works before this, from the more character-centric ones like Gungrave and Gangsta, to the rule-of-cool beat-em-ups of Darker than Black and Baccano, but there's never been a more faithful rendition of the traditional mafioso story until now.
-Where those titles are riddled with supernatural occurrences that're dipped in the flourishings of the mobster lifestyle, 91 Days trades this in for a more grounded approach, containing characters that draw closer to real-world personalities than the more zany ones found in some of its contemporaries.
+And despite this list of shortcomings, 91 Days remains a welcomed addition to its niche genre appeal, because when everything is said and done, the self-respect in which it carried itself made it far easier to forgive where it may have stumbled.
+We've had a fair share of mobster-inspired works before this, from the more character-centric ones like Gungrave and Gangsta to the rule-of-cool beat-em-ups of Darker than Black and Baccano, but there's never been a more faithful rendition of the traditional mafioso story in anime up to this point.
+Where those titles are riddled with supernatural occurrences that are dipped in the flourishings of the mobster lifestyle, 91 Days trades this in for a more grounded approach, containing characters that draw closer to real-world personalities than the more zany ones found in some of its contemporaries.